BahShaman/powershell-unit/readme.md

 assertFalse($val,$expected,$message)| Make assertion value is not equal to expected assertMessage($passfail,$message,$functionname)| Create the assert PASS or FAIL Message assertMatchInFile($val,$expected,[switch]$diff)| Create a file for each $val and $expected and compare.
+If -diff then the files are opened in windiff if they do not match. files are created in a directory called Approvals in the current directory assertMatchToFile($val,$expected,[switch]$diff)| Create a file for each $val and $expected and compare.
 If -diff then the files are opened in windiff if they do not match. files are created in a directory called Approvals in the current directory assertFileExists($filename,$message)| confirm a file exists assertFileNotExists($filename,$message)| confirm a file does not exist.
 Run-Tests($pattern="")|Runs the tests starting with test_ or containing $pattern if specified